-On October 1, 2005, Canaccord implemented a Stock Compensation Plan aimed at rewarding and retaining IAs within the Private Client Services business segment.
+On October 1, 2005, Canaccord implemented a Bonus Compensation Plan aimed at rewarding and retaining IAs within the Canaccord Wealth Management business segment.
 Canaccord rewards IAs through this program based on their gross production and certain minimum requirements.
-The BCP cost for fiscal 2009 of \$0.2 million (2008: \$3.9 million) or 0.04% (2008: 0.5%) of Canaccord's annual consolidated revenue, is included in the incentive compensation expense for the business segment and is almost entirely offset by the change in the payout compensation structure for IAs.
+The cost of the BCP program for fiscal 2010 was NIL (2009: \$0.2 million) as most IAs transferred to the Partnership Program discussed below.